selfrefactor/rambda-docs/README.md

 ## TODO

-extract shortest definition; otherwise there is no point of code snippet mode
+- extract shortest definition; otherwise there is no point of code snippet mode

+- add firefox and mobile to `snap`

 ## E2E tests